 - Summarize the research results examining the effectiveness of an EF intervention

-Elementary teachers as well as special education professionals will benefit from attending this session.
-There will be time to get your questions answered at the end of the presentation.
+Elementary teachers as well as special education professionals will benefit from watching this recorded session.

 About the Presenters